acntech/RoboSchool/README.md

 > docker run --rm -d -p 9000:9000 --name omniboard --net=omniboard-network vivekratnavel/omniboard -m MONGODB_CONTAINER:27017:sacred

 ### RL development environment

 To start up the RL environment with a jupyter notebook running, write:

 > docker run --rm -it -v pwd:/notebooks -p 8888:8888 justheuristic/practical_rl

 Go to localhost:8888 and insert the token from the console to log in.
+A RL environment image has been made for this projects and can be run by

+> docker run --rm -it -p 8888:8888 fabiansd/rl-env bash

+You will then start up a linux container with all the necessary libraries installed.
+Here you can run python scripts and linux commands, and also start jupyter by typing

+> sh /RoboSchool/src/run_jyputer.sh

 ### Flask application